Building capacity-focused leaders and teams

 Who is Hilani?

 Hilani is a Capacity Architect, bringing two decades of firsthand insight from working alongside top executives and founders.
-She helps professionals see the hidden patterns shaping how their teams work and guides them in designing an approach that better supports today’s demands.
+She partners with professionals looking to optimize capacity in their teams, helping them design an approach that better supports today’s demands.

-Her unconventional perspective reveals what often goes unnoticed: where effort is dragging, where competing work styles can create whiplash, and where small shifts create meaningful progress.
+Her unconventional perspective reveals what often goes unnoticed: where competing work styles are creating drag, where a lot of context switching is creating whiplash, and how small shifts can create meaningful progress.